Tapatalk

 UltraEdit supports inserting control characters like substitute with decimal code point value 26 into a file while Windows Notepad and browsers translates this entry to the Unicode character Rightwards Arrow with decimal code point value 8594.

 The Bullet character has the decimal Unicode code point value 8226 (hexadecimal 2022).
 So it is necessary to use a UTF-8 or UTF-16 encoded Unicode file and press Alt+8226 to insert a bullet character.
-Alt+7 insert the control character Bell.
+Alt+7 inserts the control character Bell.
 This control character really results in producing a sound output on program supporting sound output at all and interprets this control character according to its real meaning.

 If you are using an ANSI encoded file with the code page Windows-1252 (default for North American and Western European countries for Windows GUI applications) as indicated in the status bar at bottom of UltraEdit, there must be pressed nevertheless Alt+8226 to insert the bullet character with decimal value 149 (hexadecimal 95) into the one byte per character encoded text file.